 Human and surface diagnostics

-Not only speed, location, acceleration, braking and turning are registered.
-A top tier anchor like Rombit’s takes note of potholes and bumps in driving surfaces, badly designed loading docks or improper dock leveler/loading ramp discipline.
+Not only speed, location, acceleration, braking, and turning are registered.
+A top-tier vehicle-mounted device like Rombit’s takes note of potholes and bumps in driving surfaces, badly designed loading docks, or improper dock leveler/loading ramp discipline.
 All of these factors have a detrimental impact on vehicle wear and tear and can potentially lead to health issues for drivers.
-Therefore, gaining a clear understanding of the frequency and severity of incidents where both man and machine are affected will serve as a strong motivator for implementing remedial strategies.
+Gaining a clear understanding of the frequency and severity of incidents where both man and machine are affected will serve as a strong motivator for implementing remedial strategies.